Yasmine-Hmida/FitGenAI/README.md

 ---

-### 3. Preprocessing (Optional)
+### 4. Preprocessing (Optional)

 The Preprocessing script is located in the `FitGenAI/preprocessing/` directory.
 Run it if you want to modify the dataset.
+If you choose to run it, you have to install **pandas**